+[Feature] Poland: Abortion 'revolution' means end of old order

 Poland: Abortion 'revolution' means end of old order

-More than half a million people protested in Poland over the weekend against last week's constitutional court ruling that indirectly, but effectively bans abortion.
+More than half a million people protested in Poland over the weekend against a recent court ruling that indirectly, but effectively bans abortion.

-The largest protests since Solidarity marches that led to the fall of communism continue despite skyrocketing numbers of Covid-19 cases - so will the conservative government survive this flood?
+And the largest street rallies since Solidarność marches, which led to the fall of communism in the 1980s, continue despite skyrocketing numbers of Covid-19 cases - so will the conservative government survive this flood?

 Join EUobserver today